vfarcic/devops24/manuscript/03-manual-cd.md

 git clone https://github.com/$GH_USER/go-demo-3.git
 ```

-Make sure that you replaced `[...]` with your GitHub username.

 The only thing left is to edit a few files.
-Please open *k8s/build.yml*, *k8s/prod.yml*, and *k8s/functional.yml* files in your favorite editor and change all occurrences of `vfarcic` to your Docker Hub user.
+Please open *k8s/build.yml* and *k8s/prod.yml* files in your favorite editor and change all occurrences of `vfarcic` to your Docker Hub user.

 The namespace dedicated for all building and testing activities of the `go-demo-3` project is defined in the `k8s/build-ns.yml` file stored in the project repository.